 Effective January 1, 2012, the City is partnering with 10/10 Taxi to provide transportation to Senior Citizens (age 62 years and older) and the disabled with rides.

 Shawnee CityRide provides rides to and from private residences, to businesses, to physician offices, and any other location inside the Shawnee City limits.
 As part of this program, 10/10 Taxi will also take eligible Shawnee residents to the Shawnee Mission Hospital Complex or to the Merriam Nutritional Center at the Irene French Community Center at 5701 Merriam Drive at no additional charge.
+Beginning January 1, 2015, the Johnson County Transit Center at 5251 Johnson Drive in Mission will be included in the service area outside of the Shawnee City Limits at no additional charge.

 Outside the Service Area